 In the afternoon we walk the city.
 Giristroula comments on how, like a torn poster on a wall for some once-great show, you can understand how impressive Liverpool was.

 We stroll, pin-balling, between the two Cathedrals, the Anglican one at one end of Hope Street and the Catholic ‘Paddy’s Wigwam’ one at the other.

 And then decide to walk into Toxteth.

-To begin with Princess Road leading out of the centre seems green and leafy with plum-coloured, well-kept, tall Victorian houses.
+To begin with Princess Road leading out of the centre seems tree-lined and leafy with plum-coloured, well-kept, tall Victorian houses.
 She seems almost disappointed.

-And then bewildered, as we pass the eye-catching domes of the large Greek Orthodox church (“Why?
+And then a little bewildered, as we pass the eye-catching domes of the large Greek Orthodox church (“Why?
 Here?”).

 As we continue, though, the houses get smaller, terrace-ier, and soon we’re in amongst rows of slowly decaying streets where the small two-up-two-down homes are all boarded up and shuttered down.

 It all feels a little unsettling, like some virus has hit this part of the city and steel shutters and iron doors are there to contain something pestilential and harmful.

 It’s sad to think how any memory of family life have been almost excorcised here: the Christmases, the packing for holidays, the rows, the laughter, people falling in love, people falling down stairs, all the things that must have happened in all these houses, as they happen everywhere, all gone.

 The new-build, regeneration programme, houses and flats, all seem cheap, thin and appalling, and ennui rather than anger seems the prevailing mood in Toxteth today, as we walk through.